-1. Introduce seminar members.

-2. Provide information on the administrative procedures and academic requirements.

-3. Outline the course philosophy, purpose, and objectives; define key terms.

-4. Provide information on the use/potential use of virtual platforms (i.e., BlackBoard Collaborate).
-Develop a timeline for testing the seminar's ability to use a virtual platform.

-5. Conduct an initial discussion of the theories of war that serve as a basis for developing the analytical thought processes.

-B. Essays: None.

-C. Assigned Readings: This seminar also introduces several of the main theorists of war.
-Since theory of war permeates the entire course, the initial sessions on Masters of War: Clausewitz, Sun Tzu, and Mao are extremely important.
+- 1. Introduce seminar members. - 2.
+Provide information on the administrative procedures and academic requirements. - 3.
+Outline the course philosophy, purpose, and objectives; define key terms. - 4.
+Provide information on the use/potential use of virtual platforms (i.e., BlackBoard Collaborate or Zoom).
+Develop a timeline for testing the seminar's ability to use a virtual platform by Seminar Meeting 9. - 5.
+Conduct an initial discussion of the theories of war that serve as a basis for developing the analytical thought processes. - B. Essays: None. - C. Assigned Readings: This seminar also introduces several of the main theorists of war.
+Since theory of war permeates the entire course, the initial sessions on Masters of War: Clausewitz, Sun Tzu, Mahan, Corbett, Mao and Galula are extremely important.
 Students are advised to start the readings for this session and the initial case study immediately after receiving the materials.
 This will give a head start in optimizing the intellectual experience that the course offers.
 The course requires a large amount of reading.
-Getting started early will preclude falling behind and maximize the ability to contribute in seminar.
+Getting started early will preclude falling behind and maximize the ability to contribute in seminar. - 1.
+View Welcome to Strategy and War (Link available in Blackboard) [~1 hour and 30 minutes] - 2.
+Syllabus, Section I. [26 pages] - 3.
+Syllabus for Seminar Meeting 1 and Case Study I (Masters of War).
+[16 pages]